Monitoring

 Logging

-From the DD Engine, log information can be sent to a single external, third party log server.
-DD Engine supports Syslog via both UDP and TCP.
+From the DD Engine, log information can be sent to a single external, third party log server, typically not located at the same facility as the DD Engine.
+The system supports Syslog over UDP, TCP and TLS.
 Logs can also be exported using Local admin.

 Parameters